Arnklit/ShellFurGodot/README.md

 Purpose
 -------
-I was inspired by games like Shadow of the Colossus and Red Dead Redemption 2 which used this technique to try and make my own implementation in Godot.
+I was inspired by games like Shadow of the Colossus and Red Dead Redemption 2 which uses this technique to try and make my own implementation in Godot.

 Usage
 -----